Directed by: Pete Travis || Produced by: Alex Garland, Andrew Macdonald, Allon Reich

 There are also some dumb sequences like the utterly stupid CGI-minigun shootout halfway through the film and the numerous slow-motion shots of people being thrown from high-rises.
 Also, I would’ve preferred a little more variety and versatility in the action-sequences’ camera movements; many of the shootouts, while visceral and vicious, feel too slow and plodding at times.
 Most of the hand-to-hand combat could’ve used better choreography as well.
 Don’t get me wrong, this film has solid action (and I appreciate the no-holds-barred R-rating, believe me), I just feel it could have transcended much further with a little bit more effort and cinematic creativity.
 Maybe they wasted too much money on the CGI establishing shots…

 At the end of the day, though, Dredd 2012 remains one of the few new millennium remakes that not only stands on its own, but definitively outclasses its previous film incarnation.
 With strong characters, a smart setting, and wonderfully bloody carnage, Urban does not need to shout, “I AM THE LAAAUUUWW!”
 He only needs to mutter it softly.
+And very, very seriously.

 This film’s a pass.